Pradyumansarswat/Pradyumansarswat/README.md

 Hello, I'm Pradyuman Sarswat! 👋

-Full Stack Developer | MERN Stack Enthusiast | Open to Internships
+Full Stack Developer | MERN Stack Enthusiast | Open to Job Opportunities

 Welcome to my GitHub profile!
 I’m a Full Stack Developer based in India, passionate about building innovative and efficient web applications.
-With a solid foundation in the MERN stack and a keen interest in continuous learning, I’m always excited to tackle new challenges and contribute to meaningful projects.
+With a strong foundation in the MERN stack and a commitment to continuous learning, I’m always excited to tackle new challenges and contribute to meaningful projects.

 🛠️ My Toolkit:

 Languages:
-JavaScript, HTML, CSS, SQL, Python (Beginner)
+JavaScript, HTML, CSS, Python (Beginner)

 Frontend:
-React.js, Bootstrap
+React.js, Bootstrap, MUI, Tailwind CSS

 Backend:
 Node.js, Express.js, MongoDB, MySQL